alpenlabs/Technical-Whitepaper/README.md

 _Figure 13.
 The L2 Rollup System can settle a batch of L2 transactions and create user-requested withdrawal UTXOs by spending from the update path of the Rollup UTXO.
 An update transaction creates a new Rollup UTXO with the total withdrawal value subtracted from the rollup value and a batch of Withdrawal UTXOs._

 The L2 Rollup System creates this update transaction to confirm a batch of transactions.
 Since our L2 System allows for expressive smart contracts, these transactions are not limited to payments like withdrawal and transfers.
-These transactions are more generic and represent smart contract functions call in the L2 System.
-Details about the construction of these inputs are discussed in Section 4.3.2.3.
+These transactions are more generic and represent smart contract function calls in the L2 System.
+Details about the construction of these inputs are discussed in Section 4.3.2.2.

 **L2 State Update Script Inputs**